Dems debate how to hit Trump on virus, economy amid crisis

-WASHINGTON (AP) — Democrats are wrestling over how best to assail President Donald Trump for his handling of the coronavirus pandemic and the economy’s shutdown even as the country enters an unpredictable campaign season during the most devastating crisis in decades.
+WASHINGTON (AP) — Democrats are wrestling over how best to assail President Donald Trump for his handling of the coronavirus pandemic and the economy’s shutdown, even as the country lurches into an unpredictable campaign season during its most devastating crisis in decades.

 Trump has provided Democrats with plenty of political fodder, including leading a slow-footed federal response to an outbreak that has caused profound economic, health and social disruption.
-Democrats are already using reams of video of Trump denying and playing down a crisis that is killing hundreds of Americans daily, costing millions of jobs and closing countless businesses.
+Democrats are already using reams of video of Trump denying and playing down a crisis now killing hundreds of Americans daily, erasing millions of jobs and closing countless businesses.

-Underscoring a Democratic consensus that Trump’s own words will be one of their most potent weapons, Rep. Mark Pocan, D-Wis., said, “Donald Trump does have the biggest bully pulpit.
+Underscoring a Democratic consensus that Trump’s own words will be a potent weapon, Rep. Mark Pocan, D-Wis., said, “Donald Trump does have the biggest bully pulpit.
 But fortunately for Democrats, Donald Trump has the biggest bully pulpit.”

-Yet seven months from Election Day, Democrats have not yet matched the pulpit that Trump has used to host daily, nationally televised briefings that can exceed two hours.
+Yet seven months from Election Day, Democrats have not matched the attention Trump can command with daily, nationally televised briefings that can exceed two hours.

 And they’re juggling conflicting instincts: attack Trump aggressively now and risk accusations of using a catastrophe for political reasons, or wait until society starts returning to normal.
 That might give him time to define himself as a wartime president battling a virus that’s enveloped the globe.